trusona/trusona-mobile-sdk-android/README.md

 * **User Lock Screen Auth Key** - The User Lock Screen Auth Key is generated when the user has a pin, pattern or password set.
 Using this key for signing operations (e.g. during a Trusonafication) will prompt the user to enter their pin, pattern or password.
 * **User Fingerprint Auth Key** - The User Fingerprint Auth Key is generated when the user has at least one fingerprint enrolled on the device.
 Using this key for signing operations (e.g. during a Trusonafication) will prompt the user to enter their fingerprint.

-During signing, the SDK will give precedence to the `User Fingerprint Auth Key` but it also provides a mechanism to fall back to the `User Fingerprint Auth Key`, should the device owner be unable to present their enrolled fingerprint.
+During signing, the SDK will give precedence to the `User Fingerprint Auth Key` but it also provides a mechanism to fall back to the `User Lock Screen Auth Key`, should the device owner be unable to present their enrolled fingerprint.

 #### Requesting a Device Identifier